Bandi Chhor Divas: History and significance

 But Wazir Khan, who happened to be an admirer of Guru Hargobind, rather than arresting him, requested the Guru to accompany them to Delhi telling him that Emperor Jahangir wanted to meet him.
 The young Guru accepted the invitation and soon reached Delhi, where Jahangir interned him at the Gwalior Fort in 1609.
 Another version speaks of Guru Hargobind's imprisonment on the pretext that the fine imposed on Guru Arjan had not been paid by the Sikhs and Guru Hargobind.
 It is not clear as to how much time he spent as a prisoner.
 The year of his release appears to have been either 1611 or 1612, when Guru Hargobind was about 16 years old.
 Persian records, such as Dabistan i Mazahib suggest he was kept in jail between 1617 and 1619 in Gwalior, after which he and his camp were kept under Muslim army's surveillance by Jahangir.
 As per some accounts, Guru Hargobind upon his release went to Amritsar, where people were celebrating the festival of Diwali.
 This important event in Sikh history is now termed the Bandi Chhor Divas festival.

+The supposed robe with fifty-two panels, known as the bavanja kalian vala chola, which the guru is believed by Sikhs to have worn to free the hill rajas is preserved in a glass-box at Gurdwara Sri Chola Sahib in Ghudani Kalan in Ludhiana district, Punjab.
+Formerly in poor-condition, the chola was restored by Namita Jaspal.